Jake Gyllenhaal says there was ‘a stigma’ to Brokeback Mountain role

 In an interview with The Sunday Times, the Hollywood actor was asked if he felt there would be “a different reaction” to two straight actors being cast in the roles originally played by Gyllenhaal and the late Heath Ledger.

-He continued: “But then again, I think that has led the way towards people saying, you know, people of all different experiences should be playing more roles, that it shouldn’t be limited to a small group of people/ And I believe that.”
+He continued: “But then again, I think that has led the way towards people saying, you know, people of all different experiences should be playing more roles, that it shouldn’t be limited to a small group of people.
+And I believe that.”

 Gyllenhall said he was “very proud” to be given the opportunity, and recalled the reaction from the gay community being mostly one “of open-heartedness and gratitude”.